-Whether you want to purchase a Texas energy and electricity plan that uses renewable or non-renewable resources, Electricityrates.com is the way to do it.
-ElectricityRates.com is an energy plan comparison tool designed to help you find the best and most affordable electricity plans for your home and business.
+Whether you want to purchase a Texas energy and electricity plan that uses renewable or non-renewable resources, ElectricityRates.com is the way to do it.
+We have an electricity comparison tool that personalizes a plan tailored to your actual home.
+Our intuitive search engine takes your address, home’s square footage, and usage history to serve you the best rates.

-Tiler Rate Assistant is the best way to compare Texas electricity rates and find the best plan for your home.
-Tiler is AI-powered and uses your specific usage to calculate monthly costs, rather than advertised rates at 500, 1,000, or 2,000 kWh of usage.
-With Tiler, you can be sure that you’re getting a personalized recommendation tailored to your home and preferences.
-We'll lay out all of the electricity plans available in your area in a way that's easy to read and understand.
+With our intuitive shopping experience, you can be sure that you’re getting a personalized recommendation tailored to your home and preferences.
+We'll lay out all of the electricity plans available in your area in an easy-to-read and understandable way.
 Then, you can sift through different Texas energy plans until you find the perfect one for your needs.